Integrating iPads and Chromebooks into Learning

-Belleville Mennonite School students and teachers in grades K-5 and 9-12 will be provided with an iPad to use at school as a way to provide preferred engagement in collaborative, creative learning to prepare them for their lives in the 21st century.
-"We are committed to providing the very best computing and teaching devices that suit the needs of our students.
-This is the new standard that we will use to achieve the very best education for our students to be successful in tomorrow’s world.”
+Belleville Mennonite School students and teachers are provided with iPads and Chromebooks to use at school as a way to provide preferred engagement in collaborative, creative learning to prepare them for their lives in the 21st century.
+BMS is committed to providing the very best computing and teaching devices that suit the needs of our students.
+This is the new standard that we will use to achieve the very best education for our students to be successful in tomorrow’s world.

-Under the leadership of Technology Director, Mr. Robert Zook, several iPads will be distributed to grades K through 5 enabling each grade to have them in their learning centers.
-Mr. Zook remarked, “BMS has been increasingly exploring the expanding role of technology in the learning environment.
-We are imbedding technology in everything we teach.”
-The iPad can be used with curriculum from science, math and writing to Health and Bible.
+Students are using iPads and Chromebooks to enrich their learning experience.
+Mr. Bob Zook, Director of Technology, remarked, “BMS has been increasingly exploring the expanding role of technology in the learning environment.
+We are seeking to find new ways in embedding technology in the teaching and learning process.”
+Both iPads and Chromebooks are being used with any curriculum from science, math and writing to Health and Bible.
 “The opportunities are limitless,” Mr. Zook added.

 Achieving the ultimate collaborative learning environment is the school’s goal.
-In addition to iPads, the school has a high functioning and up-to-date computer lab, laptops and whiteboards for teaching instruction in the classroom.
-The funding for the purchase of iPads is predominately provided by the Tuscarora Intermediate Unit.
+In addition to iPads and Chromebooks, the school has a high functioning and up-to-date computer lab, laptops for teachers and whiteboards for teaching instruction in the classroom.

 At Belleville Mennonite School we seek to provide all the skills needed by our students.
 In addition to an excellent classical education we also seek to teach students how to effectively use and interact with today's ever changing technology.